tapjs/tapjs/README.md

                               'classic' when colors are in use, or 'tap' when colors are disabled.

+  -b --bail                   Bail out on first failure.

+  -B --no-bail                Do not bail out on first failure.

                               Available reporters:
                               classic doc dot dump html htmlcov json jsoncov jsonstream landing list markdown